giulianodileo/dutch-salary-estimator-llm/data/RAG/rental_prices.md

 ### Disclaimer

-The rental prices presented here are averages and ranges.
-Actual costs vary by property, city, and timing.
-Disposable income calculations in the app subtract **typical monthly rent ranges**, but your real expenses may differ depending on your exact situation.
+The rental prices presented here are **market ranges**.
+The Salary Calculator app uses a **central average value within these ranges** for disposable income estimation.
+Actual costs vary by property, city, and timing, and may be higher or lower depending on your exact situation.